ppeble/emissary-ingress.dev/content/en/docs/2.5/topics/running/scaling.md

 ## `AMBASSADOR_DRAIN_TIME`

-The `AMBASSADOR_DRAIN_TIME` variable controls how much of a grace period $productName$ provides active clients when reconfiguration happens.
+The `AMBASSADOR_DRAIN_TIME` variable controls how much of a grace period Emissary provides active clients when reconfiguration happens.
 Its unit is seconds and it defaults to 600 (10 minutes).
-This can impact memory usage because $productName$ needs to keep around old versions of its configuration for the duration of the drain time.
+This can impact memory usage because Emissary needs to keep around old versions of its configuration for the duration of the drain time.

 ## Unconstrained Mappings with many hosts